teambit/docs/docs/ext-concepts.md

 ## Why?

-During our work on bit, we've realized there are many actions performed on a component that are not (or should not be) an inherent part of Bit's code.
+During our work on bit, we've realized that many actions performed on a component are not (or should not be) an inherent part of Bit's code.
 Those include actions integrating with external tools, such as packing and publishing a component to npm, or parsing its documentation, as well as actions that are just user-specific.

 ## What is an Extension?